Bayesian Regularization for Functional Graphical Models with Applications to Neuroimaging: Bayesian Functional Graphical Models

 \subsection{The Functional Graphical Horseshoe}

-In the presence of sparsity, as is often the case for precision matrices associated with GGMs, it is desirable to have a shrinkage approach that yields exact or values close to zero for the true null cases while simultaneously shrinking the truly non-zero cases as small as possible so that the resulting estimates have little bias.
-To address this desire, \citet{carvalho2010horseshoe} proposed the horseshoe prior.
+In the presence of sparsity, as is often the case for precision matrices associated with GGMs, it is desirable to have a shrinkage approach that yields exact or values close to zero for the true null cases while simultaneously shrinking the truly non-zero cases as little as possible to minimize the resulting bias.
+To address this desire, \cite{carvalho2010horseshoe} proposed the horseshoe prior.
 The prior has high probability concentration near zero and and is heavy-tailed, properties that contribute to desired shrinkage behavior.
-Further, the prior can be expressed as a scale mixture of Gaussian distributions and thus is easily incorporated into a Gibbs sampler for posterior exploration. \citet{carvalho2010horseshoe} originally proposed the horseshoe for the sparse normal means model, but it was recently extended by \citet{li2019graphical} to estimation of GGMs. \citet{li2019graphical} established that the resulting horseshoe estimates are close to the unbiased least-square estimates with high probability and, further, that the Bayesian graphical lasso tends to be further away from the least squares estimates than the graphical horseshoe.
+Further, the prior can be expressed as a scale mixture of Gaussian distributions and thus is easily incorporated into a Gibbs sampler for posterior exploration.
+The horseshoe was originally proposed for the sparse normal means model.
+It was recently extended to estimation of GGMs\citep{li2019graphical}, where it was established that the horseshoe estimators are close to be unbiased least-square estimators with high probability and, further, that the Bayesian graphical lasso tends to be further away from the least squares estimates than the graphical horseshoe.
 In this section, we propose an extension of graphical horseshoe regularization to the case of functional graphical models.

 We define the functional graphical horseshoe by using horseshoe priors on each off-diagonal block of the precision matrix and exponential priors on the diagonal elements.
 This yields the following prior: